Is Your Weight Gain Tied to Adrenal Dysfunction? 3 Steps to Recover Your Energy and Shed the Pounds

 Infection and gut disorders lead to inflammation and elevated levels of cortisol.
 The gastrointestinal system is one of the most common places in the body to suffer from low-grade inflammation and infection.
 When our inner ecology is out of balance, we can experience anything from heartburn to gas to bloating.
 Unfortunately, sometimes the gut remains symptom-free.
 Instead, there may be other signs of inflammation and irregular levels of cortisol, including hormone-related problems in women.

-Other signs of adrenal burnout may be:
+Other signs of adrenal dysfunction may be:

 The 7 Principles of the Body Ecology Diet can teach you the basics of nourishing the body to support the adrenals.
 While inflammation and infection typically begin in the gut, the consequences are almost always systemic if allowed to persist.
 Keep in mind that gastrointestinal problems are often closely related to poor adrenal health.